peasantsboot/GuidelinesExercise/exercises/ex4/README.md

 <br>![](/exercises/ex4/images/04-10-SelectJMS.png)

 6. In the Properties section of the JMS receiver adapter, switch to the **Processing** tab, and enter the externalized parameter **queueName** into the **Queue Name** field.
-Note, you create or reuse externalized parameters with opening and closing double curly brackets.
+Note, you create or reuse externalized parameters by placing the parameter name between opening and closing double curly brackets.

 <br>Queue Name =
 ```yaml